Apply for the Emilie Pickens Scholarship

 The Queens Chapter of Jack and Jill of America, Inc. is dedicated to the development of young African-American leaders.
-We are seeking students with academic success, strong work ethic and career aspirations who demonstrate drive and leadership to be our Emilie Pickens Scholarship recipients.
+We are seeking three students with academic success, strong work ethic and career aspirations who demonstrate drive and leadership to award $1,000 (each) to as our prestigious 2020 Emilie Pickens Scholarship winners.

 About Jack and Jill of America, Inc.

 Founded in 1938, Jack and Jill is a nationwide organization with over 230 chapters in 35 states and the District of Columbia, representing over 40,000 family members.
 It is dedicated to nurturing future African American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.
-For more information on our national organization, visit www.jackandjillinc.org.
+For more information, visit www.jackandjillinc.org.

 About the Emilie Pickens Scholarship